 The Red Bull native doctrine has been studied and partially replicated by:

-American Express — built Open Forum (now Business Class) as the small-business native advertising franchise.
+American Express.
+Built Open Forum as the small-business native advertising franchise.
 Long-running, editorially substantive, and one of the longest-tenured brand-funded media operations in financial services.

 The five disciplines that separate Red Bull-grade native from publisher-studio native

 Multi-year commitment.
-Red Bull's media operation has compounded for two decades.
+Red Bull's media operation has compounded for a decade.
 Most brand native programs run for 12–18 months and stop.

 Editorial substance.
 Red Bull-produced content has genuine cultural value independent of the brand.
 The brand benefits because the content matters first.